vector-k/RepData_PeerAssessment1/PA1_template.md

 # Reproducible Research: Peer Assessment 1
 Kevin Michael Rhodes
-November 15, 2014
+December 14, 2014
 #Introduction
-This document provides the code and documentation necessary to reproduce an analysis of motion data for peer assessment #1 from the Coursera course on Reproducible Research <https://www.coursera.org/course/repdata>.
+This document provides the code and documentation necessary to reproduce an analysis of motion data for peer assessment #1 from the Coursera course on [Reproducible Research][1].